young-rocks/young-rocks.github.io/index.md

 Detailed description can be found [here](https://github.com/zkmove/zkmove/blob/master/docs/zkMove_project_description_en.pdf) [(中文)](https://github.com/zkmove/zkmove/blob/master/docs/zkMove_project_description_ch.pdf)

-## Authors
+## About

-- Guangyu Zhu

-This work is in the initial stages and is sponsored by Westar Labs.
-We look forward to more developers joinning.
+This project was created by Guangyu Zhu in July 2021.
+The goal is to improve the programmability of zero-knowledge proof technology.
+It's still in the initial stage, we look forward to more developers joinning.

 ## Contacts